drowe67/freedv-gui/USER_MANUAL.md

     * Resolves crash when using click to tune feature on main window.
 (PR #157)
     * Resolves issue where test plots inside Audio Options dialog hang during test.
 (PR #154)
     * Disable multi-RX options in Tools->Options when a session is active.
 (PR #154)
+    * Resolves buffer overflow when using mono-only TX sound devices.
+(PR #169)
 2. Enhancements:
     * Updates mode indicator on transition between TX and RX instead of only on start.
 (PR #158)
     * Updates PSK Reporter feature to use new Codec2 reliable\_text API.
 (PR #156, #162, #166, #168)